vrlgohel/Servlet_examples/Session/RefreshServlet/Readme.txt

-An example that demonstrates a Client the refreshes itself every 60 seconds.
+An example that demonstrates a Client that refreshes itself every 60 seconds.